ms/buildtogether.tech/git-team/index.md

 ### Do more eyes make for fewer bugs?

-Some people have claimed that many eyes make all bugs shallow (i.e., easy to find), but the evidence doesn't support that claim.
-For example,
+Some people have claimed that many eyes make all bugs shallow (i.e., easy to find), but the evidence doesn't support that claim: <cite>Meneely2014</cite>
-<cite>Meneely2014</cite> reports that, "…source code files reviewed by more
-developers are, counter-intuitively, more likely to be vulnerable (even after accounting for file size).
+reports that, "…source code files reviewed by more developers are, counter-intuitively, more likely to be vulnerable (even after accounting for file size).
 However, files are less likely to be vulnerable if they were reviewed by developers who had experience participating on prior vulnerability-fixing reviews."
 In short, *whose* eyes matters more than how many.